Arizona Court Records

 Failure to appear on your hearing date will result in a default judgment being given against you.

-Offenders may request to enroll in a Defensive Driving Course, and upon completing the course and sending in proof of completion to the court, you may have the citation dismissed.
-They will be required to be eligible for a Defensive Driving course, complete the course, and send proof of completion before your scheduled court date.
-To be eligible for the course:
+Offenders may request to enroll in a Defensive Driving Course, and upon completing the course and sending in proof of completion to the court, they may have the citation dismissed.
+They will be required to be eligible for a Defensive Driving course, complete it, and send proof of completion before their scheduled court date.
+To qualify for the course:

 - Your complaint does not involve an accident that resulted in any person's serious injury or death.